Hecht-Lancaster & Buzzell Music

+History

-Origin, Cromwell Music association and Leigh Music
+Origin, Cromwell Music association, and Leigh Music

 Following World War II, Hollywood's Golden Age started to fade.
-After a 1948 ruling that major studios could no longer own theater houses and thereby monopolize production, distribution and exhibition, things changed greatly.
+After a 1948 ruling that major studios could no longer own theater houses and thereby monopolize production, distribution, and exhibition, things changed greatly.
 More room was awarded to independent producers, and fewer relied on long-term deals with major studios.
 Talent agent Harold Hecht and actor Burt Lancaster formed Norma Productions, a film production company, in the summer of 1947.
 But income in the movie business box office, although far from poor, continued to dwindle, because of stiff competition from radio and television.
 By the mid-1950s most households owned a television, and the producers who could afford it started producing shows for that market.
 A similar situation was happening in the music business, as most households owned at least one phonograph.
 All the major studios either bought out existing record labels or started their own.
-The studios also began exploiting the soundtrack album, which had before then mostly been an M-G-M musical fad but caught on with all types of films in the mid-1950s.
+The studios also began exploiting the soundtrack album, which had before then mostly been an M-G-M musical fad, but caught on with all types of films in the mid-1950s.

-In January 1955 Hecht-Lancaster Productions, by then the leading independent film production unit in Hollywood, announced that it was extending its operations into music publishing, entering into a partnership with Howie Richmond's Cromwell Music, Inc. company.
+In January 1955, Hecht-Lancaster Productions, by then the leading independent film production unit in Hollywood, announced that it was extending its operations into music publishing, entering into a partnership with Howie Richmond's Cromwell Music, Inc. company.
 The contacts were made through Loring Bruce Buzzell, Hecht's brother-in-law (the brother of his first wife, Gloria Joyce Buzzell), who worked for Richmond at Cromwell Music.
 Loring and Gloria's father, Samuel Jesse Buzzell, had been a music patent attorney, and their uncle, Edward Buzzell, was a successful film director.
 Both Hecht and Buzzell had worked for Irving Mills' Mills Music, Inc. company earlier in their careers.
 Buzzell was also a field man for the American Society of Composers, Authors and Publishers (ASCAP) and in July 1954 married singer Lu Ann Simms (née Lu Ann Ciminelli), who got her big break performing on the Arthur Godfrey show and had since then released a series of successful singles through Columbia Records.

 Hecht-Lancaster Productions first published the music from their film Marty in April and June 1955 through Cromwell Music.
 This gave way for a series of interpretations by various artists of Martys theme song..
 Billboard, May 21, 1955. p.
 52."Reviews of New Pop Records", Billboard, June 4 1955, p36 Hecht-Lancaster Productions' next film soundtrack, The Kentuckian, composed by Bernard Herrmann, was published through Frank Loesser's publishing company, Frank Music, Inc. It is unknown what kind of deal Hecht and Lancaster worked out with Frank Loesser, or if Hermann had a publishing deal directly with Loesser.